alex2chan/SVM/README.md

-# SVM for pulse discrimination in PyTorch (Work In Progress)
+# SVM for pulse shape discrimination in PyTorch (Work In Progress)
-Support Vector Machine (SVM) for neutron-gamma pulse discrimination
+Support Vector Machine (SVM) for neutron-gamma pulse shape discrimination

 ## Brief Background and Introduction
 Pulse Shape Discrimination is a problem where one tries to distinguish pulses based on a measured signal.
 In this case, we are trying to distinguish between neutron and gamma rays from a signal that contains both of them.
 If this were to be implemented into a machine learning problem, the optimal approach would be to use pure neutron rays and pure gamma rays as a training set.
 However, as far as my knowledge goes, it is not possible to obtain these pure signals.
 Therefore, we rely on a theoretical assumption that can be used to identify the neutron and gamma rays.
 This assumption has a threshold in which it the higher the threshold, the more distinguishable the two rays are.
 Therefore we will use this assumption with a high threshold as our training set, and the same assumption with a lower threshold as our validation set.